Brothers Poem: Characters

 This is not universally agreed upon.
 The classical historian Anton Bierl argues that the central dispute of the poem is between masculine and feminine ideologies.
 He suggests that the speaker's offer to pray to Hera is a "solution appropriate to her gender", and contrasts with the masculine belief that the family's problems can be solved through Charaxos' pursuit of wealth.
 He therefore suggests that the addressee is a male relative of Sappho.
 Lardinois also believes that the addressee is a man: he argues that Sappho's mother could have gone to pray to Hera herself, and therefore it does not make sense for her to send Sappho on her behalf.
 In contrast, Mueller and Leslie Kurke both argue that the addressee is probably meant to be female, based on Sappho's use of the word θρυλέω ("chattering" or "babbling") to describe their speech.
 The word has negative connotations that would make Sappho unlikely to use it to address a man.
 Anja Bettenworth has argued that the addressee is of a lower social status than Sappho, again based on the use of θρυλέω, but Kurke argues they are likely to be in a position of authority over Sappho, as she expects them to send her to pray to Hera.

 The final two characters, Charaxos and Larichos, are identified as Sappho's brothers in ancient sources.
 Charaxos is first mentioned by Herodotus, who describes his love for the courtesan Rhodopis; Strabo and Athenaeus say that he was a wine trader.
 The earliest mention of Larichos comes from Athenaeus, who says that in his youth he was a wine-pourer in the prytaneion (town hall) in Mytilene.
 Modern scholars are uncertain whether either was Sappho's actual brother.
 For instance, Lardinois sees Charaxos and Larichos as fictional characters: he draws comparisons to the poetry of Archilochus about Lycambes and his daughters, generally considered to be fictionalised.
+He observes that in the surviving Sapphic corpus they appear to be frozen in time – Charaxos is always absent from home and in a relationship with Doricha, and Larichos is always a young wine-pourer – which he suggests is "more suggestive of fictional characters than of real brothers".